atropos-null/LS/py109/py109_studyguide.md

 There are two main issues:

-1.  ​Each iteration resets the progress​: In each loop iteration, you're starting with the original string s again.
+1.  ​Each iteration resets the progress​: In each loop iteration, you're starting with the original string `s` again.
 You're not building upon the changes from previous iterations.
-The variable stringy gets reassigned in each iteration, but it always starts from the original s.
+The variable stringy gets reassigned in each iteration, but it always starts from the original `s`.
 2.  `​String.replace()` behavior​: The `replace()` method replaces ​all occurrences​ of a character.
 When you process the string character by character in a loop, the later iterations can undo changes made by earlier iterations.

 To fix this, you need to build upon each change.